Trailers and sidecars

 • on a single carriageway, maximum speed 50 mph (80 km/h).

-If there are 3 or more lanes on a motorway, you must not ride a motorbike towing a trailer in the right-hand lane.
+If there are 3 or more lanes on a motorway, you must not ride a motorcycle towing a trailer in the right-hand lane.

-Towing a trailer will change the way a motorbike handles.
+Towing a trailer will change the way a motorcycle handles.
 You’ll need to

 • allow more time for braking